 In addition to the crime itself, the victim must have suffered significant physical or psychological harm as a result of the crime.

 We are a law firm specialized in immigration law, led by attorney Dr. Otávio Haverroth Silva, who is licensed by both the California Bar Association and the Brazilian Bar Association.
-Additionally, we are a member of AILA (American Immigration Lawyers Association), ensuring that our immigration practices are always aligned with the latest U.S. policies and regulations
+Additionally, we are a member of AILA (American Immigration Lawyers Association), ensuring that our immigration practices are always aligned with the latest U.S. policies and regulations.

 Excellent service.
 We found the firm through a recommendation.
 We had a video call meeting where Dr. Karine patiently explained to us the possible immigration options for the U.S. and attentively clarified all our questions.
 Very satisfied.
 I recommend it.